sonofeft/PyHatch/README.rst

 The hope for PyHatch is that better code will result from early organization and test driven development.

-Notice that a configuration file (PyHatch.cfg) is created in the ``pyhatch`` subdirectory.
+Notice that a configuration file (PyHatch.cfg) is created in the users home directory.
 That configuration file holds project and personal data that will help autofill the PyHatch GUI the second time tht PyHatch is used.